Gisele's last catwalk in focus at Sao Paulo Fashion Week

 Brazilian brand Animale was among the first to showcase its collection of geometric A-line skirts with leg-lengthening waist-high cuts in black and coral red on Monday.

 At TNG's show, florals were on display.
-Models wore flowing fabrics mixed with denims and accessorized with neck scarves and unisex flower trimmings.
+Models wore flowing fabrics mixed with denims and accessorised with neck scarves and unisex flower trimmings.

-"Brazilian fashion is very globalized.
+"Brazilian fashion is very globalised.
 It is very similar to Paris, New York, Milan.
 You can see that the stylists are impeccable," fashion blogger Marcia Boscardan said.